tom-englert/RegionToShare/README.md

 A Windows helper app to share only a part of a screen via video conference apps that only support either full screen or single window like e.g. Teams, WebEx, etc.

+## Prerequisites
+- Windows
+- DotNet 4.7.2 or newer

 ## Installation

 - Download the archive with latest binaries from the [Releases](../../releases).